-All statistical analyses were conducted following the preregistered statistical analysis plan in collaboration with an external biostatistician[54] The primary statistical analyses were performed following the intention-to-treat principle.
-A per-protocol analysis was conducted for participants who completed at least 75% of the intervention.
-The analyses were conducted in STATA (Version 17.0, Stata Corp., Col- lege Station, TX), and p-values of <0.05 were considered statistically significant.
+by copyright.
+All statistical analyses were conducted following the preregistered statistical analysis plan in collaboration with an external biostatistician.
+The primary statistical analyses were performed following the intention-to-treat principle.
+A per-protocol analysis was conducted for participants who completed at least 75% of the interğ vention.
+The analyses were conducted in STATA (V.17.0, uses StataCorp), and p values of <0.05 were considered statistically significant.

-Demographic data are presented as a mean and standard deviation, median and interquartile range, or number and percentage, where appropriate.
-A linear mixed-effects regression model with the REML estimation procedure was used to evaluate the between-group differences in the physical, cognitive, and sociopsychological measures.
+relatec Demographic data are presented as a mean and SD, median and IOR, or number and percentage, where appropriate.
+A linear mixed-effects regression model with the Restricted Maximum Likelihood estimation e procedure was used to evaluate the between-group differan ences in the physical, cognitive and sociopsychological measures.
 In the model, group and time were set as fixed and included together with the interaction term.
 Record ID was set as a random effect.
-The results will be presented as estimates of the between-group differences of the within-group changes (pre- to post-training, pre-training to 6 months, and pre-training to 12 months).
+The results will З be presented as estimates of the between-group differences of the within-group changes (pretraining to posttraining, pretraining to 6 months, and pretraining to 12 $\ge$ months).
 Model assumptions were checked by inspection of residual plots, and deviations will be mentioned, but will not affect the analysis.
-Further, missing data were appraised missing at random; thus, multiple imputations were not conducted as it does not add any benefits to the linear mixed-effects model.[55]
-We did not correct for multiple adjustments; thus, the results should be interpreted as explorative.[56]
+Further, missing data were appraised missing at random; thus, multiple imputations are not conducted as it does not add any benefits to were not conducted as it does not add any benefits to the linear mixed-effects model.
+We did not correct for multiple adjustments; thus, the results should be interpreted as explorative.

-Patient and Public Involvement
+Patient and public involvement

-Patients or the public were not involved in the design, or conduct, or reporting, or dissemination plans of our research
+technolog Patients or the public were not involved in the design, or conduct, or reporting, or dissemination plans of our research.